react-declarative/react-declarative/docs/auto/interfaces/ITextFieldProps.md

 leadingIconClick: (value: Value, data: Data, payload: Payload, onValueChange: (v: Value) => void, onChange: (data: Data) => void) => void
 ```

+Represents the leading icon click event handler for a field in a form.

 ### trailingIconClick

 ```ts
 trailingIconClick: (value: Value, data: Data, payload: Payload, onValueChange: (v: Value) => void, onChange: (data: Data) => void) => void
 ```

+The `trailingIconClick` property is an optional property
+that represents a callback function to be executed when
+the trailing icon of a field is clicked.

+This property is of type `PickProp&lt;IField&lt;Data, Payload&gt;, "trailingIconClick"&gt;`,
+where `IField&lt;Data, Payload&gt;` is a generic type representing a field with
+`Data` and `Payload` types.

 ### inputRows